Quick answer

 FactorJDG (Sole Trader)Sp. z o.o.
 (Limited Company)

 Case Study — The JDG That Triggered a Permit Review A Nigerian national arrived in Kraków in April 2025 on a Type A work permit sponsored by a logistics company.
 After six months he developed a freelance translation side business and registered a JDG without seeking legal advice.
 CEIDG accepted the registration without issue.
 At his single permit renewal in October 2025, the Voivodeship Office identified the JDG as inconsistent with his Type A permit conditions.
-His renewal was delayed 14 weeks pending investigation.
-He was required to provide evidence that the JDG activity was minimal and subsidiary — he could not, as it had generated PLN 28,000 in revenue.
+His renewal was delayed a processing period pending investigation.
+He was required to provide evidence that the JDG activity was minimal and subsidiary — he could not, as it had generated a significant threshold in revenue.
 His permit was renewed on condition that he deregister the JDG immediately.
 He lost the business.
 Legal costs to resolve the position were PLN 6,400.
 Non-EU nationals on Type A work permits cannot register a JDG.
 The CEIDG system not preventing registration does not mean the registration is legal.

 Not certain whether your current permit allows JDG registration?